neumannLizzie/conditional-covariance/README.md

 # Estimation of the Conditional Mean, Covariance and Correlation of the Frequency Data from Railway Bridge KW51

-This code provides the estimation of the conditional covariance as presented in **“Confounder-adjusted Covariances of Sensor Outputs and Applications to Structural Health Monitoring”** by L. Neumann, P.
+This code provides the estimation of the conditional covariance as presented in **“Confounder-adjusted Covariances of System Outputs and Applications to Structural Health Monitoring”** by L. Neumann, P.
 Wittenberg, A. Mendler, and J. Gertheiss ([Neumann et al.
 2024](#ref-Neumann.etal_2024))